alxmrs/website/src/blog/beam-cli-hack.md

+---
-# Beam Pipelines as CLIs: A Hack
+title: Beam Pipelines as CLIs: A Hack
+---

 *2021-02*